-Well, we learned this a long time ago and it is easily made in a couple of minutes.
+Well, we learned this trick to homemade cooking spray a long time ago and it is easily made in a couple of minutes.
 What is sometimes tough…finding a good spray bottle.
-It is best to use glass or aluminum.
+It is best to use glass, stainless steel or aluminum.

 We found aluminum spray bottles at Dollar Tree!
-I was so excited as these are the BEST!
-Glass is great, but the possibility of breaking is quite high.
+I was so excited as these are a cheap, helpful find!
+I have yet to find stainless steel spray bottles.
+So if you know where to find them, let me know.
+Glass is best, but the possibility of breaking is quite high.
 Ultimately, if all you have is plastic, that will work – it’s just that some oils can permeate and leach into the solution – so go with BPA free if you can and store in a cool, dark place.

 Okay, so let’s get ready to rock n’ roll with the spray oil!

 - 1 part oil

 That’s it!
 But before I move on, I wanted to talk a bit about the oils.